What is Variance Analysis?

 Variance Analysis deals with an analysis of deviations in the budgeted and actual financial performance of a company.
 The causes of the difference between the actual outcome and the budgeted numbers are analyzed to showcase the areas of improvement for the company.
-At times, it is also a sign of unrealistic budgets, and therefore, in such cases, budgets can be revised.
+At times, it is also a sign of unrealistic budgets; therefore, budgets can be revised in such cases.

 In other words, variance analysis is a process of identifying causes of variation in the income and expenses of the current year from the budgeted values.
 It helps to understand why fluctuations happen and what can / should be done to reduce the adverse variance.
 This eventually helps in better budgeting activity.